IBM-Cloud/terraform-provider-ibm/website/docs/d/dns_cr_forwarding_rules.html.markdown

 # ibm_dns_cr_forwarding_rules

 Provides a read-only data source for Forwarding rules.
-You can then reference the fields of the data source in other resources within the same configuration using interpolation syntax.
+You can then reference the fields of the data source in other resources within the same configuration using interpolation syntax.For more information about Custom Resolver, refer to [list-forwarding-rules](https://cloud.ibm.com/apidocs/dns-svcs#list-forwarding-rules)

 ## Example Usage